 Isn't the login the OpenID?
 In which case it'll be unique.

 It's true that the email address must also be unique.
 It does fail over to the registration page, at which point an administrator must end up approving the request.
 This isn't necessarily a bad thing, since the clashing emails might indicate a problem.

 However, I agree with what you said in the sense that making email optional would be nice.
 If you have OpenID you don't really need to have email be a primary key; you can use the OpenID instead.

-#4 Updated by Anonymous almost 12 years ago
+#4 Updated by Anonymous about 12 years ago

 Nope; the login is set to be the sreg "nickname".
 If your provider doesn't send back any sreg at all, you'll get the registration page with a confounding error about requiring a login name (and then you'll need to enter a password, etc).

 I don't think it's possible to use the identity URL for the login, anyway; login names are restricted to letters, numbers, and a handful of punctuation.